CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### CivicActions

 CivicActions has developed, documented and disseminated to personnel a configuration management policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in the CivicActions Configuration Management (CM) Policy.
 This document can be found in the CivicActions Compliance Docs GitHub repository at <https://github.com/CivicActions/compliance-docs>.
-Configuration changes are overseen by the Change Control Board (CCB) consisting of the System Owner, Project Manager and CivicActions Development.
+Configuration changes are overseen by the Change Control Board (CCB) consisting of the System Owner, Project Manager, CivicActions Operations staff and the engineering team.

 ### CM-2: Baseline Configuration